mprobson/220csc-a4/README.md

 ## Reflection Questions

 0. Analyze your results, when does it make sense to use the various approaches?
-1. How did your speed compare with cuBLAS
+1. How did your speed compare with cuBLAS?
 2. What went well with this assignment?
 3. What was difficult?
 4. How would you approach differently?